MetaMask/metamask-docs/snaps/learn/tutorials/transaction-insights.md

       },
       ```

-    2.3 Update the Snap's button
+    2.3 Update your Snap's button

     Open `packages/site/src/components/Buttons.tsx` in a text editor.
     Edit the Button property to provide a functional name such as "Estimate Gas ":